Milk Cups to Grams & Fl Oz Converter - All Types Instantly

 Why do different milks weigh differently?

 It's all about density!
 Condensed milk has sugar added and water removed, making it denser (306g/cup).
 Coconut milk has more fat and less water than regular milk, affecting its weight (230g/cup).
+Heavy cream is actually lighter than milk (238g/cup) because fat is less dense than water.

 Can I use powdered milk instead of fresh?